-Between SFY 2021-2024, 209 TIP projects will be constructed.
-Minority target areas will receive the fewest projects and least cost allocation, while elderly target areas receive the greatest number of projects and highest cost allocation.
-Minority target areas are mainly concentrated throughout the Region's urban centers, thus having the smallest regional coverage.
-Elderly populations are more evenly distributed throughout the region, consequently achieving a larger regional coverage and a larger share of TIP projects.
-The target population areas least-served by TIP projects, minority areas, are still served by a majority of total projects with a majority of the total cost, so in summary there is no disparate impact on Environmental Justice or other target populations.
-Maps displaying the distribution of each Environmental Justice and other target populations are included in Map 2.1.
+Between SFY 2024-2027, 168 TIP projects will be constructed.
+Minority areas will receive the fewest projects and least cost allocation, while elderly areas receive the greatest number of projects and highest cost allocation.
+Minority areas, fewer in number and smaller in size, are concentrated in the Region's urban centers, thus having the least geographic coverage and smallest proportion of the Regional population residing within them.
+Elderly populations are more evenly distributed throughout the region, consequently achieving a larger geographic coverage, a larger share of the Region's population distribution, and a larger share of TIP projects.
+The areas for each vulnerable population will benefit from greater proportions of total projects and total cost allocation than the proportions of the Region's population residing within them.
+In summary, there is no disparate impact on Environmental Justice or other vulnerable populations.
+Maps displaying the distribution of each Environmental Justice and other vulnerable populations are included in Map 2.1.

-For an evaluation of transit and bike projects and for further information regarding MVRPC's approach to Title VI compliance and Environmental Justice, please refer to Chapter 9 of MVRPC's 2040 Long Range Transportation Plan.
+For an evaluation of transit and bike projects and for further information regarding MVRPC's approach to Title VI compliance and Environmental Justice, please refer to Chapter 10 of MVRPC's 2050 Long Range Transportation Plan.